fractalysid/Twive_Simplified/README.md

 - Utility layer: default layer-toggle timings
 - Common layer: "Balanced" with only 135ms tapping term for quick access while typing text

+The idea behind the two thumb cluster keys is that we can afford such a low tapping term on the left one because Return is not pressed inside a sentence like "space" so there is no risk of misfiring the layer toggle when we didn't mean to while writing a sentence.
+While on the right one we mainly map utility keys so nothing that needs to be used in a sentence.

 # Layers
 There are 10 layers: